nulLeeKH/markdown-writing-convention/README.md

 ## About

-The repository contains conventions for writing documents using markdown.
+The repository contains convention for writing documents using markdown.

 ## Info